- A2.2.9. Security by compilation

 News of the Year:

-One major strength of Tamarin is that it offers an interactive mode, allowing to go beyond what pushbutton tools can typically handle.
+- News of the Year: One major strength of Tamarin is that it offers an interactive mode, allowing to go beyond what pushbutton tools can typically handle.
 Tamarin is for example able to verify complex protocols such as TLS or the authentication protocols from the 5G standard.
 However, one of its drawback is its lack of automation.
 For many simple protocols, the user often needs to help Tamarin by writing specific lemmas, called "sources lemmas", which requires some knowledge of the internal behaviour of the tool.
-Last year, Cortier and Dreier, in collaboration with Delaune, proposed a technique to automatically generate sources lemmas in Tamarin.
-They proved formally that the lemmas indeed hold, for arbitrary protocols that make use of cryptographic primitives that can be modelled with a subterm convergent equational theory (modulo associativity and commutativity).
+This year, Cortier and Dreier, in collaboration with Delaune, propose a technique to automatically generate sources lemmas in Tamarin.
+They prove formally that the lemmas indeed hold, for arbitrary protocols that make use of cryptographic primitives that can be modelled with a subterm convergent equational theory (modulo associativity and commutativity).
 They have implemented their approach within Tamarin.
 Experiments show that, in most examples of the literature, suitable sources lemmas can now be automatically generated, in replacement of the handwritten lemmas.
 As a direct application, many simple protocols can now be analysed fully automatically, while they previously required user interaction.
-This year the same authors, together with Klein, improved their previous technique so that now sources lemmas can be generated in even further cases.

 ProVerif is an automatic security protocol verifier in the symbolic model (so called Dolev-Yao model).
 In this model, cryptographic primitives are considered as black boxes.
 This protocol verifier is based on an abstract representation of the protocol by Horn clauses.
 Its main features are: